AFFORDABLE, CLEAN ENERGY

 Low-income households spend a far larger proportion of their income on energy than wealthier households, as Energy stressed, recent analysis commissioned by the Brotherhood, shows.
-Recipients of government allowances are hit particularly hard, with one-quarter of those no Newstart Allowance spending over 10 per cent of their income on energy.
+Recipients of government allowances are hit particularly hard, with one-quarter of those on Newstart Allowance spending over 10 per cent of their income on energy.

 Improving energy affordability and transitioning to clean energy can go hand in hand.
 However, to achieve this governments need to play an active role.

 To ease the burden on households and accelerate the transition to clean energy, Australian governments should take action in key areas.

 Introduce ambitious climate change policy and a credible plan to reduce emissions

 A decade of uncertainty about climate policy has increased energy prices and slowed the transition to clean energy.
 Recent research commissioned by the Brotherhood and ACOSS found that appropriate climate policy could simultaneously lower energy prices and drive rapid greenhouse gas reductions.